mcsimw/genesis-nix/README.md

 ## Getting Started

-### Prerequisites

-- **Nix Installed:** Ensure that you have [Nix](https://nixos.org/download.html) installed with flake su

 This repository is designed to be used as a foundation for your own NixOS system configuration.
 To get started, you must create an external repository that includes `nix-genesis` as an input.
 Below is an example configuration demonstrating how to integrate `nix-genesis` into your setup.
 Here is an example configuration you can use:

 ```nix
 {